-On the surface, leasing can be more appealing than buying.
+On the surface, leasing can be more appealing than buying (for more read leasing vs. buying a car).
 Your monthly lease payments are typically much lower.
 Then, after enjoying the most trouble-free two or three years of the vehicle’s life, you bring it back to the dealership and either lease another new one or simply walk away.
 No muss, no fuss, right?
 With a lease, that new-car smell need never leave your nostrils.

 There are other advantages to leasing:

 - There’s often no down payment required when leasing, or only a low one.

 - You can drive a higher-priced, better-equipped vehicle than you might otherwise be able to afford to buy.

 - You’re always driving a late-model vehicle that’s usually covered by the manufacturer’s warranty.